awsdocs/aws-cli-user-guide/doc_source/cliv2-migration.md

 $ aws iam put-role-policy --policy-document file://./mypolicyfile.json --role-name MyRole --policy-name MyReadOnlyPolicy
 ```

 In the previous example, the `-o` parameter tells `curl` to save the file in the current folder with the same name as the source file\.
-The second command retrieves the contents of that downloaded file and passes the contents as the value of `--policy-document`\.
+The second command retrieves the content of that downloaded file and passes the content as the value of `--policy-document`\.

 ## AWS CLI version 2 now returns all timestamp output values in ISO 8601 format\.<a name="cliv2-migration-timestamp"></a>